 - All homework assignments are intended to be individual work.
 Turning in an exam or assignment that is not the student's work is cheating.
 Copying text, code, or other content from the Internet (or other sources) is plagiarism.
 Write all homework solutions from scratch using your own words; paraphrasing answers from other sources is unacceptable even if you cite those sources. - Any tool/resource must be approved by the instructor and identified and acknowledged clearly in any work turned in; anything else is plagiarism.
-For more information, please consult the university's Code of Student Conduct. - We may use plagiarism-detection software tools like iThenticate and MOSS to review your deliverables. - If an academic integrity violation occurs, the offending student(s) will be assessed a penalty at least as severe as getting a 0 for the whole assignment for which the violation occurred.
-The case will always be reported to the Office of Student Conduct. - Homework assignments must be submitted in printed form via Moodle before the announced deadline.
-Please do NOT submit scanned writing or pictures in PDF format to avoid reduced marks.
+For more information, please consult the university's Code of Student Conduct. - We may use plagiarism-detection software tools to review your deliverables.
+These tools may include iThenticate, MOSS, and others. - Homework assignments must be submitted in printed form via Moodle before the announced deadline.
+Please do NOT submit scanned writing or pictures in pdf format; otherwise, points might be deducted.
 Scanned writing is hard to read, takes longer to grade, and produces gigantic files.
+Use "UnityID_HW#" as the name of the pdf file, where the current homework number should replace #; write your name and unity ID at the top of your homework on page one.
 Please try this out well before the due date to ensure it works. - Late Policy: All assignments are due at 9 PM of the due date.
 Late homework will be accepted only in circumstances that are grounds for excused absence under university policy (policies.ncsu.edu/regulation/reg-02-20-03, item 3).
 The university provides mechanisms for documenting such reasons (severe illness, death in the family, etc.) described on the website.
 If possible, arrangements for turning in late homework must be made the day preceding the due date.
 Unexcused late submissions will result in a 10%/40% point reduction on the first/second day after the due date.
 No credit will be given for submissions three or more days late.